 The Spruce / Letícia Almeida

-Place a few sheets of aluminum foil, the shiny side facing up, on the bottom of your container.
+Place a few sheets of aluminum foil, shiny side up, at the bottom of your container.
 The container should be flat enough on the bottom that the silverware can lie directly against it.

 -